NGWi/tanach_matches_frontend/README.md

 **View the details of a specific verse:** Click on Zoom In on the above page.
 Or, if you know the number of the verse, "/verses/:id", or "/verses/:chapter/:verse" (in development)

-**See the matches of a word with the verses they appear in:** In a verse page, click on the word, or the Show button below the word.
-Or if you know the number of the word in your uploaded bible file, "/words/:id".
+**See the matches of a word with the verses they appear in, along with other word details:** Click on the word in the verse page or another word's Matched list.
+Or if you know the number of the word in your uploaded bible file, "/words/:id"

-**See the details for any word:** Click on the word, whether in the verse page, in the matched words popup, or in another word's Matched list.

 ## Contributing